SamuelSwartzberg/flashcardifying_text_temp/inf.md

 CU  Control Unit

-#### instruction set
+#### machine code & instruction set

+Assembly language is syntactic sugar for machine code.
+Machine code consists of machine language instructions.
+Machine code and thus machine language instructions are what run directly on the CPU, at least in the classical model.
+In fact, by now, there is often a layer below machine code known as microcode. opcode is short for operation code
+Within a machine language, an instruction is defined by an opcode.
+Within a machine language, an instruction consists of the opcode it is defined by, plus zero or more operands.
 An instruction set architecture defines the instruction set plus a bunch of other CPU features (such as registers, addressing, I/O) (however, the two terms are often also used interchangably)
-The instruction set is the set of operations a processor supports, which bit sequences represent which instructions, and how the arguments are organized.
+The instruction set is the set of operations a processor supports, which bit sequences represent which  machine language instructions, and how the arguments are organized.
 Depending on the instruction set, machine langauge instructions may all be the same length or not.
-In a general sense, a word is how many bits a  PU may address at once.
+In a general sense, a word is the fundamental unit used by a processor of a given ISA ≈ how many bits a PU may address at once.
-The length of a word is the word size
+The length of a word is the word size.
+In general, most registers are word-sized, as are memory cells.
-In a very general sense, what is 32 bit in a 32-bit processor and 64 bit in a 64-bit processor is the {{c1::the word size}}
+The largest possible memory address is also word-sized (since otherwise, how would you address them) . what is 32 bit in a 32-bit processor and 64 bit in a 64-bit processor is the size of memory addresses and thus the {{c1::the word size}}

 A Load-store architecture is a type of instruction set architecture which only has instructions that either do ALU operation {{c1::access (load/store) memory}}, never at the same time.
 For a load-store architecture, all things being operated on must be in registers.

+##### Instruction-level parallelism

+Instruction-level parallelism is the parallel execution of instructions of a single thread (thus it is different from concurrency).
+In general, the goal of instruction-level parallelism is to keep all of the CPU busy fors of instruction-level parallelism include Instruction pipelining, Out-of-order execution + register renaming, speculative execution + branch prediction.
+Instruction pipelining attempts to keep every part of the processor busy with some instruction by dividing incoming instructions into a series of sequential steps (the eponymous "pipeline") performed by different processor units with different parts of instructions processed in parallel.
+Out-of-order execution executes instructions as resources are available, rather than the order in the program, if this is possible. register renaming is a technique that abstracts logical registers from physical registers.
+Register renaming allows us to eliminate false data dependencies coming from write after read dependencies, enabling more out-of-order execution.
+If compilers did not reuse registers, register renaming would not be necessary, however this is often difficult in practice. speculative execution is executing instructions before we know if they will be needed speculative execution is worthwhile if the cost of waiting until we know if the instructions will be needed to be executed is higher than the cost of speculatively executing. speculative execution is most commonly referred to in the case of instuction pipelining, but may also be performed in many higher-level tasks. speculative execution (in CPUs) is most often performed in the case of control flow, where branch prediction is often used to try and guess which branch is most likely.

+##### Hazards

+In CPUs, a hazard is when the next instruction cannot execute in the following cycle, or doing so would lead to an error.
+Data dependence is when an instruction depends on the data of the preceeding statement.
+Data hazards ocur when instructions exhibit data dependence modify data in different stages of a pipeline, potentially leading to race conditions.
+Three type of data hazards:
+read after write, write after read, write after write. read after write is a true dependency: it cannot be resolved. write after write is an output dependency: it can be resolved by just anulling the first write. write after read is an anti-dependency, it can be solved by register renaming.

 ##### RISC CISC

 RISC  Reduced instruction set computer
 CISC  Complex instruction set computer

+The design goals of RISC and CISC are different: while CISC tries to use as few lines of assembly as possible and thus uses more complex, featureful instructions that take multiple clock cycles, RISC uses simple instructions that only take a single clock cycle to be quick.

 ###### CISC